 Waste avoided and the recovery of materials from landfill maximised.

-Cost of landfill levy compliance as a percentage of landfill levy income collected

-This measure of efficiency was of established to reflect the cost of levy compliance as a percentage of the landfill levy income collected.
+Cost of landfill levy compliance as a percentage of landfill levy income collected of levy compliance as a percentage of the landfill levy income collected.
 This is considered a relevant efficiency indicator as: